 When you see a change locally in property market conditions, you can alter activities in prospecting, marketing, negotiating, and listing; they are the ‘front end’ elements of our business that are largely impacted by market pressures.
 When you change the ‘front end’ responses, the resultant commissions will also change, but it takes about 3 to 6 months to really see and feel that the shift in strategy has been effective; that is the ‘lead time’ to watch.

-- Territory specific – track numbers in defined zones and compare yourself to individual sales people internally, by zone, property type, and by commission type (sales, leasing, property management).
+- Territory specific – track numbers in defined zones and compare yourself to individual salespeople internally, by zone, property type, and by commission type (sales, leasing, property management).
 Look for the top performers in the market, and understand why they are attracting the business so prolifically.
-Some positive factors of personal performance can be strengthened and practiced.
+Some positive factors of personal performance can be strengthened and practised.

 - Property type selections – certain property types will be more active with listings and inquiries.
 That property group should be at the centre of your teams prospecting model.
 Explore the trends in your market and make sure you are tapping into the right segments.